Certified ADHD Coach &

 I believe in fostering awareness of ADHD issues with you, the client, by integrating and accurately evaluating multiple sources of information that help you gain awareness and achieve agreed-upon results.
 In our sessions I encourage the use of active listening, which I find an effective tool to create a safe environment for sharing.
 This also ensures that we are communicating effectively, which has a great and positive impact on our coaching relationship.

 I use a motivational approach, which includes progress and reward.
-This approach assists individuals with ADHD move forward with their lives, implement changes, make progress towards their goals, and experience success.
-Two difficult issues we work with are time management due to the challenging balance of schoolwork and activities and motivation after a setback because of constant expectations to succeed and struggles to appreciate conquering smaller tasks as they work towards larger ones.
+Moreover, this approach assists individuals with ADHD to move forward with their lives, implement changes, make progress towards their goals, and experience success.
+Two difficult issues we work with are time management. due to the challenging balance of schoolwork and activities and motivation after a setback because of constant expectations to succeed and struggles to appreciate conquering smaller tasks as they work towards larger ones.

 In Life coaching for adult ADHD, Nancy Ratey (2002) said in her contribution to Clinician’s Guide to Adult ADHD: Assessment and Intervention: “Coaching focuses on what, how, and when, never why.”[i]
 My personal, professional, and volunteer work as an advocate, community member, educator, and parent has greatly contributed to my success in serving individuals and families all ages and backgrounds.

 The difference between ADHD coaching vs. ADHD counseling is that coaching actively engages, motivates, and helps clients in building confidence while working on assessing priorities and goals setting, while therapy focuses on the psychological side: moods and behaviors of the client.
 So, sometimes a combination might be necessary and suggested.